What business owners should know about commercial property sale-leasebacks

 What are the pros and cons of a sale-leaseback?

 The benefits of a sale-leaseback are many, but owners should consider the possible downsides of a lease, opportunity loss if the asset continues to appreciate after the sale, and possible tax disadvantages if the transaction is executed without the oversight of trusted tax consultant.
 A sale-leaseback is not for every company, but a trusted real estate consultant can help you determine the best option for your business.

 The image below compares the pros and cons of a sale-leaseback.

 Sale-leaseback pros and cons

 What is an example of a successful sale-leaseback?

 International pet toy manufacturer, The KONG Company, was in the process of refinancing its property acquisition loan when two national investors expressed interest in acquiring the building.
-KONG worked with our team at Plante Moran REIA to explore the option of a sale-leaseback and decided to take the property to market.
+KONG worked with our team at Plante Moran Realpoint (PMR), formerly Plante Moran REIA, to explore the option of a sale-leaseback and decided to take the property to market.
 The industrial property gained attention on the market, and KONG ultimately executed a sale-leaseback instead of a refinance.
 This gave KONG an injection of cash, relieved the company of its original acquisition loan, and allowed operations to stay in place as a tenant in the building.
 Read more about KONG’s sale-leaseback story.

-For another sale-leaseback example, read about how Plante Moran REIA and PMCF helped Allied Plastics execute a sale-leaseback that far exceeding the client’s expectation of value.
+For another sale-leaseback example, read about how Plante Moran Realpoint and PMCF helped Allied Plastics execute a sale-leaseback that far exceeding the client’s expectation of value.